Skip to content

 Side Effects: The Real Picture

 MT-2’s side effects are well mapped after two decades of use plus the clinical data.
 Most are dose-dependent, temporary, and easy to manage.
-One of them deserves genuine attention, and we’ll cover that separately.
+A couple deserve more than a passing mention, and we’ll cover those separately below.

 Mole Darkening and the Melanoma Question